openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.rst

 * If your basal IOB is negative (see screenshot above) a TBR > 100% can be issued also in objective 6.
 * You may temporarily experience spikes following treated hypos without the ability to increase basal on the rebound.

-Objective 7: Tuning the closed loop, raising max IOB above 0 and gradually lowering BG targets
+Objective 7: Tuning the closed loop, raising maxIOB above 0 and gradually lowering BG targets
 ====================================================================================================
+* Select 'Closed Loop' either from `Preferences <../Configuration/Preferences.html>`__ or by pressing and holding the Loop icon at the top right corner of the home screen, over a period of 1 day.
-* Raise your 'Maximum total IOB OpenAPS can’t go over' (in OpenAPS called 'max-iob') above 0 over a period of 1 day, the default recommendation is "average mealbolus + 3x max daily basal"(for SMB algorithm) or "3x max daily basal" (for older AMA algorithm) but you should slowly work up to this until you know your settings work for you (max daily basal = the maximum hourly value in any time segment of the day).
+* Raise your 'Maximum total IOB OpenAPS can’t go over' (in OpenAPS called 'max-iob') above 0.
+The default recommendation is "average mealbolus + 3x max daily basal" (for the SMB algorithm) or "3x max daily basal" (for the older AMA algorithm) but you should slowly work up to this until you know your settings work for you (max daily basal = the maximum hourly value in any time segment of the day).

   This recommendation should be seen as a starting point.
-If you set to the 3x and you are seeing moves that push you to hard and fast then lower that number.
-If you are very resistant raise it a very little at a time.
+If you set to the 3x and you are seeing moves that push you too hard and fast then lower that number.
+If you are very resistant, raise it very little at a time.

   .. image:: ../images/MaxDailyBasal2.png
     :alt: max daily basal

-* Once confident on how much IOB suits your looping patterns then reduce your targets to your desired level.
+* Once confident on how much IOB suits your looping patterns, then reduce your targets to your desired level.

 Objective 8: Adjust basals and ratios if needed, and then enable autosens